-7.7.2 Specifications and measurement of trace impurities in LNG

-Trace impurities in regasified LNG which are often specified in LNG contracts are carbon dioxide, sulphur components (hydrogen sulphide, carbonyl sulphide and mercaptans) and mercury.
-The trace impurities are normally in the range 0-1 mg/m3(n) or, in case of mercury as low as 5 ng/m3(n).
+7.7.2.
+Specifications and measurement of trace impurities in LNG in the range 0-1 mg/m3(n) or, in case of mercury as low as 5 ng/m3(n).
 Sampling cannot be done in normal cylinders for these trace impurities since they are chemically reactive and will be absorbed by the wall of the sample cylinder.